dfurtado/generator-angular2spa/README.md

 The generator setup the project folder structure and download all the dependencies.

+When the npm is downloading the dependencies it might occur a few errors, just ignore them and you're all set. ;)

 ## Starting the site
 ```
 $ npm start